Galc94/Playwright-Java-googleTest/README.md

 ## CI CD
 ### Docker
-create a dockerfile and copy pom.xml and src folder into the image. use the offical microsoft image for playwright java
+create a dockerfile and copy pom.xml and src folder into the image. use the official microsoft image for playwright java
-I recommend to run the test in chromium browser in the docker image.
+I recommend running the test in chromium browser in the docker image.
 ### Jenkins
 create a Jenkins file including the mvn clean command mentioned above.

 #### Final Comments
-feel free to share any recomendation/obserbation to the template if you liked. you can text me in english, spanish or portuguese, therefore, as you can see my mother tongue is Spanish.
+feel free to share any recommendation/observation to the template if you liked. you can text me in english, spanish or portuguese, therefore, as you can see my mother tongue is Spanish.
 I want to offer something simple as template for my personal purpose and public exposition.